ReachableCEO/solar.sh/services/pdf-generation-service/README.md

 ## API Endpoints

 *   **GET /api/download/:project_id:** Generates and provides a PDF report for the specified project ID.
+This endpoint is exposed via the API Gateway, which also handles payment gating.
     *   **Parameters:**
         *   `project_id` (UUID) - The ID of the project for which to generate the report.
         *   `format` (optional) - Report format: 'detailed' (default) or 'summary'